 If you are looking for more recipes from our friend Slice™, check out his favorite shares this month:

-And, if you are interested in all that the Better Bites Gang has to offer, hop over to our main page and learn about Recipe Girl, Teeny the Tiny Taste Tester, Click, Sip and their other fruit and veggie pals.
+Meet the Better Bites Gang: If you are interested in all that the Better Bites Gang has to offer, hop over to our main page and learn about Recipe Girl, Teeny the Tiny Taste Tester, Click, Sip and their other fruit and veggie pals.
 There are new pals joining the gang all year long so sign up for our family newsletter for updates!
 Here’s the link to the page.

-If you want to bring Better Bites to your schools.
+Bring the Better Bites Gang to your School: If you want to bring Better Bites to your schools.
 Learn about our school program here.